Making the tax burden of robot usage equal to the tax burden of human labour.

 There have been proposals to introduce robot taxes.
 I would propose something slightly different as a potentially better alternative.

-Instead of taxing robot usage I would propose increasing VAT (value added tax) and removing employee taxes as separate taxes.
-This way robots and AI will be developed more slowly.
-Also it might even improve the economic or human life quality status of countries that adopt such an approach.
+Instead of taxing robot usage I would propose gradually increasing VAT (value added tax) while gradually removing employee taxes as separate taxes at the same time.
+It might even improve the economic or human life quality status of countries that adopt such an approach.
 Note that according to my proposal there would be no separate tax for AI-intensive companies (like proposed in other places), since the latter would be quite difficult to implement.
+This way robots and AI will be developed a bit more slowly — only where it really benefits the economy.

-I claim that robots are currently used not necessarily because they produce higher quality work, but because they are simply cheaper for their owners.
+I claim that robots are currently used not necessarily because they produce higher quality work, but because they are simply cheaper for their owners since they incur reduced tax burden.
 So incentivising the owners to keep human labour instead of replacing humans with robots would actually improve the nation’s economic productivity — at least in some markets.

 The companies employing the robots — or more honestly — machines in general, should win their competitive edge only through better service — while keeping the financial burden at the same level, or at least through the comparable-quality service at a lower cost.
 Then the whole world will win from these developments.
-The society will gain from it and there will be a real economic growth (which can be redistributed by various novel schemes if necessary).
+The society will gain from it and there will be a real economic growth (which can be redistributed by various novel schemes, like for example UBI, if necessary).
 Without real improvement in the service at the same cost level there would not be real increase in available resources.
-Instead, the availability of resources would actually be diminishing.
-In the latter case the novel social resource redistribution schemes cannot be possible and social inequality will only increase — since only the owners and “decision makers” will have the benefits.
+Instead, currently the availability of resources in the society would actually be diminishing.
+In the current case the novel social resource redistribution schemes cannot be possible and social inequality will only increase — since only the owners and decision makers will have the benefits.